vc-csv13/EX01-HelloWorld/README.md

 Process finished with exit code 0
 ```

-Remember, red good, green bad.
-If your tests pass you should see green
-text and your code ran fine.
-You should also see your score for this
-assignment minus code styling points which I will add later.

 ### Submitting the code for this project

 At the bottom of CLion there should be a view tab labeled **Version Control**.